Gator-Car-Pool/Car-Pool/README.md

 **Required Must-have Stories**

-- [X] User can sign up/sign in
+* User can sign up/sign in
-- [ ] UF emails only
-- [X] Users can reset their passwords
-- [ ] User can see nearby drivers/riders on mapview and tableview
+* User can see nearby drivers/riders on mapview and tableview
-- [ ] Tableview will update depending on if the user designates themself as a rider or driver
+* Tableview will update depending on if the user designates themself as a rider or driver
-- [ ] Users will see table view cells with profile pictures, username, and the chat button
+    * Users will see table view cells with profile pictures, username, and the chat button
-- [ ] Users can tap on the chat button and sort out the details like destination, how many riders, etc.
+* Users can tap on the chat button and sort out the details like destination, how many riders, etc.
-- [ ] Buttons above keyboard to request(for riders), accept(for drivers) and cancel
+* Buttons above keyboard to request(for riders), accept(for drivers) and cancel
-- [ ] After acceptance, drivers will be transferred to a map app and be shown a route to the rider
+* After acceptance, drivers will be transferred to a map app and be shown a route to the rider
-- [ ] Basic profile page with profile picture (that can be changed), username, and UF email used to sign up
+* Basic profile page with profile picture (that can be changed), username, and UF email used to sign up
-- [x] Work with at least one map app
+* Work with at least one map app

 **Optional Nice-to-have Stories**

-- [ ] Work with user's preferred map app
+* Work with user's preferred map app
-- [ ] User profiles can be fully fleshed out with a short bio/interests/etc.
+* User profiles can be fully fleshed out with a short bio/interests/etc.

 ### 2. Screen Archetypes